sehHeiden/poll_election_bavaria_2023/readme.md

 We assume, that for national elections Mastodon might be a better data source.
 The number of toots in regional election was low.
 We only got a high number of posts during the Aiwanger affair, which bias the frequencies for each party.

 In additional we assume, that he user pool is not representative is for the demographics of Germany or any German state.
 We therefore propose a two layered strategy to mitigate this, by a weighted average of the user data.
 We propose, that gender, can be extracted from user data, as user name, user fields and user texts.
 For users, that do not share this information we propose an image classification.
 Similar we propose an image classification to retrieve the age of the users.
 For images with no person or multiple persons, we assume an random gender and a random age (drown from the image/user statistic).
+Some models for the age an gender classification are listed [here](https://paperswithcode.com/sota/age-and-gender-classification-on-adience) and also in the [ONNX model zoo](https://github.com/onnx/models/tree/main/vision/body_analysis/age_gender).
 We than could compare the demographics to [Bavarian Census](https://www.statistik.bayern.de/mam/produkte/veroffentlichungen/statistische_berichte/a1310c_202200.pdf).

 ### Appendix